MaekawaTomonori/MaekawaTomonori/README.md

 - **Age :** 21 y.o
 - **Hobbies :** music(remix, guitar), osu!(rank 326k)
 - **Field :** game dev.
 - **Note :** i have a dog.
-Fueled by tea, drinks, and a spark of inspiration :woozy_face:
+Fueled by tea, alcohols, and a spark of inspiration :woozy_face:

 > [!CAUTION]
 > Sorry, Im not good at English.